SPIRITUS SUPERIORIBUS SUBLATUS EST

 Specifications: Aircraft grade aluminium 6061 grade machined to .875".
-A standard relief plate with adhesive backing brings everything to type high, ).918".
+A standard relief plate with adhesive backing brings everything to type high, .918".
 The bases are black anodised to harden and reduce wear.
-Finally they are laser etched with a grid to facilitate alignment of plates.
+Finally they are laser-etched with a grid to facilitate alignment.

 © Moana Road Press 2014